jmmuller/MMVII_topo_course/presentation.md

  * lacking many initialization methods
  * no 1D or 2D points
- * no points horizontal centering
+ * no points horizontal centering or height differences
- * no height differences
  * no PPM/target definition
  * not vertical deflexion
+ * sigma0 is computed only on topo obs (no GCP or photo)

 # Example 3